30 Apr The Rapidly Changing World of Professional Services

 The war for resources

 One of the points raised by a majority of the companies surveyed was the constant need to find new skilled employees.
 As new technology and techniques are taking over the market, these businesses are constantly under pressure to keep up with the changes.
-If they fail to do so, one of their competitors will.

 People buy differently

 The evolution of the buyers’ journey was already a growing phenomenon and it has been further accelerated by COVID-19 as an increasing number of consumers and clients pursue non-traditional channels (digital, contact-free) to find the services that meet their needs.

 Even the way people are getting recommendations is changing.
 Organizations have been forced to build and protect their online reputation for example, with sophisticated content marketing and “organized and structured” engagement programs on social media.